 Easy to set up.
 Screened area gives you a place to take off your shoes or sit and not be bothered by bugs.
-Nice amount of space for up to 6 people.
-Good air flow.
+Nice amount of space for up to six people.
+Good airflow.
 Performs well in windy conditions.
 Waterproof floor.
-Can fit 2 queen airbeds.
+Can fit two queen airbeds.

 The rain flap does not completely cover the screened porch area.

 A good price for an automatic pop-up tent.
-Doors on 2 sides.
+Doors on two sides.
 Includes rain flap.
 Stays up without stakes.
 Fits a queen mattress with extra space for gear.
-Lives up to its easy to put up and take down promise.
+Lives up to its promise of easy assembly and disassembly.

 The hexagonal design makes it harder to fit taller people.

-6' center height on the dome.
+Center height on the dome is six feet.
 Rain fly and tent stakes included.
 Easy for a novice to set up.
 Can be set up by one person.
 Has an electrical cord access port and lantern hook.

 Back and side windows do not have a cover unless the rain fly is on.